LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/11/README.md

 documentation:
 https://raja.readthedocs.io/en/develop/sphinx/user_guide/tutorial/kernel_exec_pols.html#

+Note that `RAJA_DEVICE` in the `RAJA::kernel` needs to be uncommented before this will work!

 Once you are ready, uncomment the COMPILE define on line 7; then you can build and run the example:

 ```